Do you know how fast a pothos grows? Chances are, knowing it can put on staggering growth in any month indoors is what you made you choose it.

 Grow it in soil, not water

-If you’ve had your pothos plant for a wee while and noticing growth is starting to slow, it may be time to repot it.
+If you’ve had your pothos plant for a wee while and noticed growth is starting to slow, it may be time to repot it.

-Bottom line: If you’re growing from new, grow in a quality soil for houseplants that’s well draining, in a suitably sized container with drainage holes.
+Bottom line: If you’re growing from new, grow in quality soil for houseplants that’s well-draining, in a suitably sized container with drainage holes.

 Get the lighting conditions spot on!

 Pothos ivy grows best in bright indirect sunlight.
 It’s extremely sensitive to direct sunlight.